 The LEED Pilot Credit Library is a rating system development tool established to encourage testing of proposed and revised LEED prerequisite credit language, alternative compliance paths, and new and innovative green building technologies and concepts.
 An effective infrastructure for the Pilot Credit Library facilitates refinement of LEED credits and allows for the continuous improvement of LEED.
 The Pilot Credit Library facilitates the introduction of proposed prerequisites and credits to LEED.
 This process allows USGBC to test proposed prerequisites and credits, and receive market feedback and general comments on them.
-The LSC, with recommendations from the LEED Technical Committee, will determine which proposed prerequisites and credits, including versions of future LEED credits, must be pilot tested, and shall approve final language before proposed credits or prerequisites are placed in the Pilot Credit Library.
+The LSC, with recommendations from the Pilot Credit Committee, will determine which proposed prerequisites and credits, including versions of future LEED credits, must be pilot tested, and shall approve final language before proposed credits or prerequisites are placed in the Pilot Credit Library.

-The LEED Technical Committee consults with staff on the Pilot Credit Library and facilitates the evolution of proposed credits and prerequisites during the pilot test period.
+The Pilot Credit Committee consults with staff on the Pilot Credit Library and facilitates the evolution of proposed credits and prerequisites during the pilot test period.
+The Committee shall include up to 19 appointed and/or elected members approved by the LSC.
 This Committee includes technical and market experts to represent a range of knowledge of the industry; the experts must be able to work in an objective manner.
 As needed, the Committee consults with experts in relevant LEED subcommittees or working groups.
 In addition, the Committee consults with specific subject matter experts to ensure that the requisite technical expertise is brought to bear in the evolution of credits in the Pilot Credit Library.